Serranía de los Churumbelos: Environmental issues

-The two greatest human pressures infiltrating the Serranía appear to be along the Caquetá River - Miraflor - Piamonte - Puerto Bello road and the Pitalito - Mocoa road.
+The two greatest human pressures infiltrating the Serranía appear to be along the Caquetá River - Miraflor - Piamonte - Puerto Bello road and the Pitalito-San Juan de Villalobos-Mocoa road.
 Farming, hunting and cultivation pressures from environmentally poor crops such as coca and maize are the major threats to conservation in the region.

 The steep sided slopes, combined with an extensive altitudinal gradient of the Serranía de los Churumbelos have created a number of different ecosystems and micro-habitat zones in the area.
 The myriad of ecosystems and habitats helps to explain to some extent the large scale spatial biodiversity of the Serranía.
 The existence of numerous range extensions in fauna and ecosystems typical of higher altitudes make the Serranía de los Churumbelos an area of high scientific interest.

 A previously unexplored table top massif in the Serranía de los Churumbelos, reminiscent of the Tepuis, was explored in 1998 and named Alto Cagadero (1°14'32.32"N, 76°30'28.34"W).